floatinghotpot/cordova-plugin-admob/src/android/README.md

 This plugin provides a way to request AdMob ads natively from JavaScript.
 This plugin was written and tested with the Google AdMob SDK version 6.1.0, and Cordova 2.0.0.
+Now, it's port to Cordova 3.0.0, and tested pass.

 ##Requirements: